Information on Traffic Violations, Citations and Speeding Tickets in Pennsylvania

 Pennsylvania is one of the toughest States on drivers in the U.S. with many laws, strict penalties and a large governmental bureaucracy for managing drivers, their licenses and their rights.

-If you have received any traffic law violations or traffic citations, you have probably also started accumulating points on your driving record, which can lead to license suspension, not to mention increasing your insurance premiums.
+If you have received any traffic law violations or traffic citations, you have probably also started accumulating points on your driving record, which can lead to license suspension in Pennsylvania, not to mention increasing your insurance premiums.

 Simply paying the fines or accepting the consequences can lead to even bigger consequences down the road if you happen to have an accident or another traffic violation.
 More severe consequences could include jail time, the inability to get a student loan or a long-term license suspension.